kay-kim/materialize/doc/user/content/self-managed-deployments/upgrading/_index.md

 {{< important >}}

-When upgrading Materialize, always upgrade the operator first.
+When upgrading Materialize, always upgrade the Operator first.

 {{</ important >}}

-The Materialize Kubernetes operator is deployed via Helm and can be updated through standard Helm upgrade commands.
+The Materialize Kubernetes Operator is deployed via Helm and can be updated through standard Helm upgrade commands.

 ```shell
 helm upgrade my-materialize-operator materialize/misc/helm-charts/operator